brimdata/zed/docs/language/search-syntax/README.md

 Let's say we've noticed that a couple of the school names in our sample data include the string `Defunct=`.
-An attempt to enter this as a [bare word](#bare-word) search causes an error because the language parser interpreted this as the start of an attempted [field/value match](#fieldvalue-match) for a field named `Defunct`.
+An attempt to enter this as a [bare word](#bare-word) search causes an error because the language parser interprets this as the start of an attempted [field/value match](#fieldvalue-match) for a field named `Defunct`.